-Day 1 - Alice Springs/Uluru (Ayers Rock): Starting in Alice Springs, we set off to experience the wonder of the iconic Uluru.
-We make a stop at an authentic outback camel farm and for those that are keen there is the option to go for a short ride on the back of one of these desert animals (at your own expense).
+Day 1 - Alice Springs/Uluru (Ayers Rock): Starting in Alice Springs, set off to experience the wonder of the iconic Uluru.
+Make a stop at an authentic outback camel farm and for those that are keen there is the option to go for a short ride on the back of one of these desert animals (at your own expense).
 Continue on to the permanent campsite at Yulara for lunch before embarking to explore the 36 domes of Kata Tjuta, getting up close to this ancient geological formation during a Valley of the Winds hike.
 As the sun begins to disappear below the horizon, take a glass of sparkling wine and watch the Rock's rich colours change against the backdrop of a blazing Red Centre sunset.
-The perfect end to a remarkable day is awaiting you back at camp – our famous 1,000 Star Dinner.
 With the red earth at your feet and an infinite sprawl of stars overhead, sit down to a candlelit spread of locally sourced food and wines, and soak up the vastness of outback skies during a hosted dinner you’ll never forget.

 Day 3 - Watarrka National Park (Kings Canyon)/Alice Springs: Get your hiking shoes on today as we head out to explore the impressive formations of Kings Canyon.
 You’ll be left breathless by the sheer beauty of the canyon as we trek through the Amphitheatre, the Lost City, the lush and ancient Garden of Eden and the North and South Walls.
-Lunch is a welcome prospect, before we make our way back to Alice Springs.
+Lunch is a welcome prospect, before heading back to Alice Springs.

 Day 4 - Alice Springs/Western MacDonnell Ranges: Leave Alice Springs this morning and journey through Ormiston Gorge, witnessing contrasting colours as the light reflects off the cliffs.
 Keep your eyes peeled for wallabies and other wildlife.
 Move on to Ellery Creek to enjoy panoramic views of the area, perhaps taking a dip in its still waters.
 After lunch, visit the world famous Simpsons Gap, an important site to the local Aboriginal communities.
 Head to the Western MacDonnell Ranges and watch the colour of the peaks transform under the setting sun.
 An optional, hour-long sunset camel ride is also available.
 Head back to Alice Springs, where your trip comes to an end.